haru3613/getting-started-solution-template/README.md

 This cloud integration has its particularity and is not a generic plug&play solution.

 This project is build around uses 2 main modules [_c2c.cloud2murano_](./modules/c2c/cloud2murano.lua) to handle incoming data & [_c2c.murano2cloud_](./modules/c2c/murano2cloud.lua) for outgoing.
 Device state uses the [Device2 Service](http://docs.exosite.com/reference/services/device2) and [_vendor.c2c.transform_](./modules/vendor/c2c/transform.lua).
 Logic is to map incoming data and provision devices in Murano, with a transformation pipeline.
-This Template handles two kind of devices: those using *channel* with *ready to use values*, and those communicating with a *port* and *data* encoded.
-Remember that there is more configuration to do in second case, as must define a logic for decoding / encoding, not needed in first case.

 **Deployment & Auto-update**:
 This template disables auto-Deployment by default.
 However for each integration we suggest enabling `auto_update` by default in the ./services/config.yaml file.